nosana-ci/nosana-cli/README.md

 All available options for `post`:

 ```
 --airdrop                 request an airdrop when low on SOL on devnet (default: true)
 --gpu                     enable GPU on node
 -o, --output <path>       specify which folder inside the container you want to upload
+-m, --market <market>     market slug or address
+--url <link-to-json-file> uploaded file with the JSON flow
 --type <type>             type to run (default: "container")
 -i, --image <image>       docker image to use (default: "ubuntu")
 --f, --file <path>        file with the JSON flow
 --wait                    wait for job to be completed and show result
 --download                download external artifacts (implies --wait)
 ```

 ## Documentation